May Bank Holiday

 Thank you for your patience and support,

-Dr Young, Dr Glennie, Dr Rathbone and Dr John.
+Dr Young, Dr Glennie, Dr Rathbone, Dr Do and Dr John.

 Please do not ignore any symptoms that might need medical attention.

 COVID19 is unlikely to cause a serious illness in children, but please remember children can still become seriously unwell from other causes that are always around.
 Please do not let concerns over COVID19 stop you from contacting medical services.
 If you are not sure if your child needs to be seen please go to https://www.what0-18.nhs.uk/national for advice or contact 111 or your GP.
 For information about crying babies go to https://www.what0-18.nhs.uk/national.
 If your child is severely unwell call 999 or go to A&E.

 We are continuing a telephone triage appointment service.
 Please do not turn up at the surgery without an appointment as we will not be able to see you.
 If we need to see you in person you will be asked to attend the practice at an agreed time.
 We have made some changes to make your visit as safe as possible for everyone.